-It was originally claimed that his yoga knowledge was passed down through a sacred Indian text called The Yoga Karunta, taught to him by a mysterious yogi living in the Himalayas called Ramamohana Bramachari.
-This has never been sufficiently validated, yet, it is certain that Krishnamacharya certainly travelled to study in this area of northern India for extended periods in his earlier life.
+It was originally claimed that his yoga knowledge was passed down through a sacred Indian text called The Yoga Karunta.
+This was taught to him by a mysterious yogi living in the Himalayas called Ramamohana Bramachari.
+This has never been sufficiently validated.
+However, it is certain that Krishnamacharya travelled to study in this area of northern India for extended periods in his earlier life.

-Having completed his studies he settled in Mysore, South India where he taught yoga for the Maharaj (king) of Mysore, in a dedicated wing of his palace.
-It was traditional for a parting student to pay his teacher on completion of his studies, and it was said that what Krishnamacharya asked for in exchange for his teaching was the dissemination of yoga, previously a secret or esoteric practice, to the general populous.
+Having completed his studies he settled in Mysore, South India.
+He taught yoga for the Maharaj (king) of Mysore, in a dedicated wing of his palace.
+It was traditional for a parting student to pay his teacher on completion of his studies.
+What Krishnamacharya was asked for in exchange was the dissemination of yoga.
+Previously a secret or esoteric practice, to the general populous.

-He was the teacher of B.K.S Iyengar who went on to develop his own style of yoga which was one of the very first brought to the West and set up his Iyengar yoga school in Pune.
+He was the teacher of B.K.S Iyengar who went on to develop his own style of yoga.
+This was one of the very first brought to the West and set up his Iyengar yoga school in Pune.

-The Ashtanga yoga system was carried on by another of his students, Pattabhi Jois, who remained in Mysore with his own school.
-Over the years, this tradition has been spread far and wide, since Jois was first discovered teaching this system from his living room by the Belgian Andre Von Lisbeth in the mid 1950’s and by the 1960’s American hippies travelling to India looking for authentic yoga, had been led to Mysore and the ashtanga yoga they had heard about.
-It was these early students that brought the system back with them, which proved an immediate hit for its ability to produce, fairly quickly, a noticeable physical and mental fitness.
+The Ashtanga yoga system was carried on by another of his students, Pattabhi Jois.
+He remained in Mysore with his own school and over the years, this tradition has been spread far and wide.
+Jois was first discovered teaching from his living room by the Belgian Andre Von Lisbeth in the mid 1950’s.
+By the 1960’s American hippies travelling to India had been led to Mysore and the Ashtanga yoga they had heard about.
+It was these early students that brought the system back with them.
+It proved an immediate hit for its ability to produce, fairly quickly, a noticeable physical and mental fitness.

-Today Sharath Jois carries on his grandfather’s teaching at his own school in Mysore where students continue to travel to experience this traditional form at its source.
+Today Sharath Jois carries on his grandfather’s teaching at his own school in Mysore.
+Students continue to travel to experience this traditional form at its source.

-Whatever else can be said about the integrity of its exact form, yoga postures have certainly been recorded to exist in the scriptures and sacred texts of the Indus Valley dating back thousands of years.
-For this reason, it is deemed to be an ancient practice, and has always been contextualised around other methods of further discipline, not only physical.
+Whatever else can be said about the integrity of its form, yoga postures have been recorded to exist in the scriptures and sacred texts.
+Found in the Indus Valley dating back thousands of years.
+For this reason, it is deemed to be an ancient practice.
+It has always been contextualised around other methods of further discipline, not only physical.